rgf2004/share-status/README.md

 This is a proof of concept for making a bot helping in collecting team memebers' status, something simliar to **geekbot** https://geekbot.com/

-Its main functionality is making asynchronous standup meetings in Slack by asking the team's members about their status and publish it on a channel so all members knows others' status
+Its main functionality is making asynchronous standup meetings in Slack by asking the team's members about their status and publish it on a channel so all members know others' status

 #### The Current implmented Questions:
 *  What did you do since yesterday?